Portrait of Dalton Hale, a Barrister at Atkin Chambers

 Call 2015

 Clients describe Dalton as “knowledgeable, thorough, proactive and original in approach” and “an effective advocate” with “great attention to detail”.
-He has a broad practice covering all areas of Chambers’ work, including construction, engineering, infrastructure, energy and utilities, and technology.
+He has a broad practice covering all areas of Chambers’ work, including construction, engineering, infrastructure, energy and utilities, insurance, and technology.
+He is listed for Construction in both Chambers UK Bar Guide and The Legal 500.

 CONSTRUCTION, ENGINEERING AND INFRASTRUCTURE

-Dalton has experience in a range of construction disputes, both domestically and internationally.
+Dalton has experience in a range of domestic and international construction, engineering and infrastructure disputes, both in the TCC and in domestic and international arbitrations.
 Recent work includes:

 • Led by Stephanie Barwise KC, as one of three junior construction counsel to the largest group of bereaved families, survivors and former residents in the Grenfell Tower Inquiry.